fd008/Term-Tracker/README.md

     -      sharing features (e.g., email, SMS)
 REQUIREMENTS
 ________________

-Your submission must be your original work.
-No more than a combined total of 30% of the submission and no more than a 10% match to any one individual source can be directly quoted or closely paraphrased from sources, even if cited correctly.
-An originality report is provided when you submit your task that can be used as a guide.

-You must use the rubric to direct the creation of your submission because it provides detailed criteria that will be used to evaluate your work.
-Each requirement below may be evaluated by more than one rubric aspect.
-The rubric aspect titles may contain hyperlinks to relevant portions of the course

-Note: The assessment must be submitted in an Android Studio project using Java as the programming language.
-External plugins and libraries are not allowed in the project.

-Note: Submit your performance assessment by including all Android project files, APK, and signed apk files in one zipped.zip file.

-Note: The zip file submission must also keep the project file and folder structure intact for the Android Studio IDE.

 A. Create an Android (version 4.0 or higher) mobile application with the following functional requirements: